JoelDSmith/next-bundling-bug/README.md

 Only one bug manifests at a time, seemingly at random; rebuilding and re-running the production server repeatedly results in different outcomes.

-These bugs have been replicated using this repository with both version `13.4.19` and version `13.4.20-canary.16` of Next.js.
 The first bug has been reproduced using a private repository with version `13.4.7`, version `13.4.12`, and version `13.4.19` of Next.js.

+Both bugs can been replicated using this repository with any of the following versions of Next.js:

+- `13.4.19`
+- `13.4.20-canary.16`

+Additionally, the first bug can been replicated using this repository with any of the following versions of Next.js:

+- `14.2.24`
+- `15.2.1`
+- `15.2.2-canary.0`

+I cannot be certain whether the second bug is actually fixed in Next.js 14+, given it was always inconsistent to reproduce, and the rarer bug of the two.

 [//]: # (@formatter:off)
 <!-- TOC -->